mozilla/mig/doc/concepts.rst

 added, giving a total of 3, which satisfies the minimum weight of 2.

-This method gives ample flexibility to require multiple signatures on modules, and ensure that one investigator cannot perform sensitive actions on remote endpoints without the permissions of others.
+This method gives ample flexibility to require multiple signatures on modules, and ensures that one investigator cannot perform sensitive actions on remote endpoints without the permissions of others.

 The default permission `default` can be used as a default for all modules.
 It